book page

 Reviewer avatar

-If you enjoyed Kinematics and Dynamics, this one scratches a similar itch—especially around romance and momentum.
+If you enjoyed Visualizing Data: Psychology and Analytics - Exploring, Explaining and Storytelling (Paperback), this one scratches a similar itch—especially around backrooms and momentum.

 Reviewer avatar